Feastio

 Front dining room

-A front dining room with wall-to-wall windows offers plenty of natural light and people-watching opportunities.
+The front dining room, with wall-to-wall windows, offers plenty of natural light and people-watching opportunities.
 I was happy to be seated there on a Friday night.

 Roasted First Earth Farm winter squash with grilled haloumi at Ellerbe Fine Foods in Fort Worth, TX